swm1718/pyDERCalc/README.md

 # pyDERCalc

-This repository contains Python script for evaluating the performance of speaker diarization systemsin the pyDERCalc.py file along with a demo Jupyter notebook and example files.
+This repository contains Python script for evaluating the performance of speaker diarization systems in the pyDERCalc.py file along with a demo Jupyter notebook and example files.
 It is designed to (a) be give more flexibility on forgiveness collars to be inserted, and anticipates potentially different utterance start collar sizes and utterance end collar sizes, and (b) enable variations to the code to be made more easily to test different things.

 pyDERCalc does not permit segments to be excluded (i.e. no unpartitioned evaluations maps (UEM) files), but can otherwise be used to replicate the industry standard diarization evaluation tool ``md-eval.pl`` (Version 22).
 That code is part of the NIST scoring toolkit (``sctk-2.4.10``) available at <ftp://jaguar.ncsl.nist.gov/pub/sctk-2.4.10-20151007-1312.tar.bz2>, and also set out in this repository for easy comparison.
 It is described in detail in NIST, “The 2009 (RT-09) rich transcription meeting recognition evaluation plan,” Feb.
 2009.